Kokoro Kageura

 He won a medal at the 2019 World Judo Championships.
 He won the 2021 World Judo Championships in the heavyweight division.

 In 2017, he won the gold medal in the men's +100 kg event at the Summer Universiade held in Taipei, Taiwan.

-In 2020 he became world-renowned for after ending the 10-year unbeaten streak of legendary French judoka Teddy Riner during the 2020 Judo Grand Slam Paris, beating him by an ippon and consequently causing him his first defeat in years.
+In 2020, he became world-renowned after ending the 10-year unbeaten streak of legendary French judoka Teddy Riner during the 2020 Judo Grand Slam Paris, defeating him via ippon.